-Context CMU Course, Service Design
+CMU Service Design

+Teen financial literacy is dangerously poor.
 Research has shown that fewer than one-third of young adults can claim a basic understanding of critical financial concepts like interest, inflation, and risk (Lusardi and Mitchell, 2007).
 This is especially problematic as it is increasingly easy for young adults to get credit, spend “virtual” money, and accrue huge college debt.

-Through research, we identified an opportunity to facilitate a gradual transfer of agency (of financial decisions) from parent to teen, starting with helping the teen to save for what they want utilizing a mobile game as incentive.
+Through research, we identified an opportunity to facilitate a gradual transfer of agency (of financial decisions) from parent to teen, starting with helping the teen to save for what they want utilizing a mobile game as an incentive.

 Our solution is FINJO, a service that provides teens with three key features: